 The SSD program is considered to be an insurance program.
 As such, one must make contributions to the program to qualify for coverage.
 Typically employees will see a 6.2% payroll deduction on earnings of up to $117,000 and a 1.45% Medicare tax.
 Your employer also matches your 6.2% Social Security contribution.
-However, if you are self-employed the manner of paying your Social Security taxes differs.
+However, if you are self-employed, the manner of paying your Social Security taxes differs.
 Rather than paying just the worker’s Social Security tax, you will be expected to pay the full 12.4% Social Security tax yourself.
 If you have wages through an employer and income through self-employment, then you should pay the taxes on your wages first.
 As of 2021, the first $142,800 of your self-employment income is subject to Medicare and Social Security taxes.
 Any income above this threshold is subject only to Medicare tax.

 While Supplemental Security Income (SSI) benefits do not carry a work credit requirement, SSD benefits do.
 Because SSD is an insurance program for workers who become sick, injured or otherwise unable to work, to receive SSD benefits you must have worked and paid into the Social Security system sufficient amounts through taxes.
 Each year, you may earn up to four work credits.
 One work credit is earned for each $1,200 of net income.